 Anencephaly (pronounced an-en-sef-uh-lee) is a birth defect that affects the closing of a narrow channel, called the neural tube.
 Normally, the tube folds and closes during the third and fourth weeks of pregnancy to form the brain and spinal cord.
 Anencephaly prevents the neural tube that forms the brain from closing, which causes the baby to be born without the front part of the brain or a cerebrum (the thinking and coordinating part of the brain).
 Often, the brain tissue is exposed and not covered by bone or skin.

-The US Centers for Disease Control and Prevention (CDC) estimates that each year about 1,000 babies, or 1 in every 4,000 babies, in the United States will be born with anencephaly.
+Researchers estimate that each year about 850 babies, or 1 in every 4,600 babies, in the United States will be born with anencephaly.*

 Unfortunately, almost all babies born with anencephaly will die.
 Babies born with anencephaly are usually blind, deaf, unconscious, and unable to feel pain.

 The cause of anencephaly is unknown.
 Scientists believe that many factors are involved.

 The CDC is working with researchers to study risk factors that can increase the chance of having a baby with anencephaly.
 Researchers think folic acid may play a role in prevention of anencephaly.
 There was a 21% decline in babies born with anencephaly once the United States began fortifying grains with folic acid.

 Currently, there is no known way to prevent anencephaly, although steps can be taken to lower the risk.
 Researchers think folic acid may play a role in prevention of anencephaly.
 There was a 21% decline in babies born with anencephaly once the United States began fortifying grains with folic acid.